allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 title.startsWith("Allegro.pl")
 ```

-As we can see code is quite similar and intuitive in all languages.
-Most difference can be seen in Groovy language and
+As we can see the code is quite similar and intuitive in all languages.
+Most differences can be seen in Groovy language and
 ScalaTest framework word separation syntax which is not present in Java.

 Next stage is to enter &ldquo;Venue 7&rdquo; string into the search box and to select chosen categories.